Resolving Confusion

 That's the basic message of most ancient texts, but there are many different teachings and some contradict each other.
 How do they all fit together?
 What explains why they change?

 The Truth of Yoga is a comprehensive guide to how yoga evolved.
-The book highlights themes that have shaped its development over the centuries, and the courses on this site bring those subjects to life in accessible ways.
-The interactive format is:
+The book highlights themes that have shaped its development, and the courses on this site bring those subjects to life.
+Their format is:

 Author and Teacher

-Daniel Simpson teaches yoga philosophy at the Oxford Centre for Hindu Studies, and on teacher trainings at Triyoga in London.
-He also offers online talks and international workshops.
+Daniel Simpson makes philosophy accessible and relevant.
+He teaches courses at the Oxford Centre for Hindu Studies, on yoga teacher trainings and in workshops around the world.

 He is a graduate of Cambridge University and has a master's degree in yoga studies from SOAS.
 In a previous career, he was a foreign correspondent, working for Reuters and the New York Times.